mWater/mwater-visualization/src/axes/Axis Design.md

 `month`: month only e.g. `02`. type enum
 `ranges`: convert to ranges. type enum. `ranges` is array of { id (unique id), label (optional label), minValue (null for none), maxValue (null for none), minOpen (true for >, false for >=), maxOpen (true for <, false for <=) }

+## Color map

+The color map is kept in sync with the values of the axis after transformation.